 “I am seeking.
 I am striving.
 I am in it with all my heart.” – Vincent van Gogh

 Who am I?
 I am a human being dedicated to being human.
-I am an educator and passionate cognitive anthropologist with over fifteen years of successful experience in teaching, artistic fields, lecturing and personal development-oriented work.
+I am an educator and passionate cognitive researcher with over fifteen years of successful experience in teaching, curating, lecturing and personal development-oriented work.
 I am also a dedicated Tsa Lung practitioner, a powerful Tibetan breathing and movement practice.

 What is Pangean Path?
-Pangean is my personal project and research hub dedicated to the studies of the expansion of cognitive intelligence, human psychology and consciousness.
-My main aim with this project is to provoke a serious educational approach as the main pillar of personal and spiritual expansion and invite the audience to an open, constructive discussion on the health and safety aspects of above-mentioned work.
-It also serves as a hub space that links my artistic, spiritual and intellectual connections around the globe.
+Pangean is my personal project and research hub dedicated to the studies of cognitive intelligence and its expansion, based on human psychology and studies of consciousness.
+My main aim with this project is to provoke a serious educational approach as the main pillar for personal and spiritual expansion and invite the audience to an open, constructive discussion on the health and safety aspects of the above-mentioned work.
+It also serves as a center for linking my artistic, spiritual and intellectual connections around the globe.

 What is my experience with plant-based medicine?
-I have been actively working with plant-based medicines and various indigenous tribes in the native environments on three continents since 2012 studying the mystical territory of the Amazon rainforest and its shamanic traditions.
+I have been actively working with plant-based medicines and various indigenous tribes in the native environments on three continents since 2012 studying the mystical territory of the Amazon rain forest and its ancient shamanic traditions.

 I have travelled to, lived and perform my research in the Amazon Basin in Peru (also Ecuador and Bolivia), where I have studied under the wise eyes of the native Shipibo-Conibo people, that are commonly known for their dedication and profound skills in the art of shamanic healing.
-I have actively participated, assisted and facilitated numerous ceremonies and samás (integration processes) with sacred plants over the past years: Ayahuasca, Noya Rao, Huachuma and Mapacho.
+I have actively participated in, assisted and facilitated numerous ceremonies and samás (integration processes) with sacred plants over the past years including Ayahuasca, Noya Rao, Huachuma and Mapacho.
 I have also studied the art of brewing the Ayahuasca tea in the Americas and the art of curing the sacred tobacco in Peru.

-I currently am actively involved in facilitating and assisting during various shamanic ceremonies and retreats around the World (Europe, North America, and Asia).
+I am currently actively involved in facilitating and co-hosting during various shamanic ceremonies and retreats around the World (Europe, North America, and Asia).

-As part of my path, I currently facilitate Sacred Tobacco Mapacho lectures and ceremonies.
-I also provide audiences in Europe with detailed talks on the indigenous Shipibo culture and tradition, preparations for ceremonies and health and safety in the personal and spiritual expansion using various entheogens.
+As part of my path, I facilitate Mapacho – Sacred Tobacco lectures and gatherings.
+I also provide audiences in Europe with inspirational talks on the indigenous Shipibo culture and traditions, preparations for ceremonies and the health and safety in the personal and spiritual expansion using various entheogens.
 Only in the recent years I have been present with talks and workshops on festivals like NewEarth Festival (Bali), Conscious Concert, Body & Soul (Ireland), Masters of Calm (UK), GoaDupa (Poland) and O.Z.O.R.A.
 (Hungary) to mention but a few.